KSP-KOS/KOS/doc/source/structures/misc/timewarp.rst

     Time warp as an integer index.
-In the tables listed above for :attr:`RAILSRATELIST<TimeWarp:RAILSRATELIST>` and :attr:`PHYSICSRATELIST<TimeWarp:PHYSICSRATELIST>`, this is the number on the lefthand side of those tables.  (i.e. if :attr:`MODE<TimeWarp:MODE>` is "RAILS" and :attr:`RATE<TimeWarp:RATE>` is 50, then that means :attr:`WARP<TimeWarp:WARP>` is 3.)
+In the tables listed above for :attr:`RAILSRATELIST<TimeWarp:RAILSRATELIST>` and :attr:`PHYSICSRATELIST<TimeWarp:PHYSICSRATELIST>`, this is the number on the left-hand side of those tables.  (i.e. if :attr:`MODE<TimeWarp:MODE>` is "RAILS" and :attr:`RATE<TimeWarp:RATE>` is 50, then that means :attr:`WARP<TimeWarp:WARP>` is 3.)